Introduction to Automated Negotiation: The Equilibrium Selection Problem

 Another idea could be that player 1 chooses a Nash equilibrium based on some entirely different criterion that is not related to his utility function at all.
 For example, for each of his potential strategies $\ms_1$ and $\ms_1'$, he could look at the \textit{name} of the action that receives the highest probability, and then select the strategy for which this name comes earliest in alphabetical order.
-However, this solution essentially suffers from the same problem.
+However, this solution suffers from essentially the same problem.
 Since the choice of player~1 is not based on his utility function, player 2 cannot reason which strategy player~1 would choose, and therefore instead has to \textit{guess} it.
 Therefore, player~2 would reason that there is a 50\% chance that player~1 chooses strategy $\ms_1$ ad a 50\% chance that player~1 chooses strategy $\ms_1'$.
 This means that the optimal strategy for player~2 would be to pick the best response against $0.5 \cdot \ms_1 + 0.5\cdot \ms_1'$.
-Again, this means that the players end up playing an entirely different strategy profile, which is neither of the two Nash equilibria.
+Again, this would typically mean that the players end up playing an entirely different strategy profile, which is not a Nash equilibrium.